Communication line of SerialOverUDP Device Redundant, SerialOverUDP Line Redundant, and SerialOverUDP System&Line Redundant categories

 This is a dual redundant connection of NPort devices without D2000 System Redundancy and Ethernet network infrastructure.

 The configuration of NPort 1 and NPort 2 must be the same as it is mentioned in Example 1.

 D2000 communication line uses the backup device NPort 2:

-This is the complete redundant system consisting of NPort device redundancy, D2000 System Redundancy and dual network infrastructure.
+This is a completely redundant system consisting of NPort device redundancy, D2000 System Redundancy, and dual network infrastructure.

 - Two TCP/IP networks: Ethernet A 192.168.1.0/24 and Ethernet B 192.168.2.0/24.

 - NPort 1 is connected to Ethernet A with IP address 192.168.1.50.

 - NPort 2 is connected to Ethernet B with IP address 192.168.2.50.